-I recently saw a TV commercial for Disneyland that was quite enticing.
-It not only made me want to splurge, it also made me want to consider: Why do we love places like Disneyland?
+I recently saw a new ad for Disney and even though they were covered by masks, you could practically see the smiles.
+It not only made me want to splurge, but it also made me want to consider: Why do we love places like Disneyland?
 Why do we go to King’s Dominion?
 Do we enjoy these parks just for the amusements?
-Or is there more to it than meets the eye?
+Is there more?

 Children with terminal illnesses often make a wish to visit Disneyland while they still can.
 This is because the atmosphere makes them forget that they are sick.
 It makes them feel happy and peaceful.
 Disneyland helps them escape the world of shots, pills, and needles, even if just for a few hours.
 It gives them one day of comfort amid hundreds of days of pain.

 All of us, not just sick children, long for this kind of peace and happiness.
 This is because all men have been made in the image of God.
 God has “set eternity” in our hearts (Eccl 3:11).
 Sin has made us restless and longing.
 It has filled us with conflict, pain, and turmoil.
 We not only want joy and rest, but we need them.
 Disneyland reveals that fact.

 Disneyland reveals man’s desire to be a part of a Utopian environment.

 As you walk around Disney, you find yourself being greeted by eager staff and pristine buildings.
 The streets are clean, the walls are freshly painted, the grass is perfectly trimmed, and everyone feels “happily ever after.”
 There’s something about this taste of Utopia that satisfies us temporarily.
 You can’t help but feel comfortable, almost as if you are at home.
 We long for an environment like this.
 We instinctively want to be in a place that is “very good” (Gen 1:31).